Installation system requirements (FREE SELF)

 Apart from a local hard drive you can also mount a volume that supports the network file system (NFS) protocol.
 This volume might be located on a file server, a network attached storage (NAS) device, a storage area network (SAN) or on an Amazon Web Services (AWS) Elastic Block Store (EBS) volume.

-- 8 cores supports up to 5,000 users
+- 8 cores supports up to 1000 users

-- 256GB RAM supports up to 32,000 users
+- 8GB RAM supports up to 1000 users

-We recommend having at least 2GB of swap on your server,
+In addition to the above, we generally recommend having at least 2GB of swap on your server,

 even if you currently have enough available RAM.
-Having swap will help reduce the chance of errors occurring
+Having swap helps to reduce the chance of errors occurring

 if your available memory changes.
 We also recommend configuring the kernel's swappiness setting